JohnGorter/TSCRIPTDEV/slides/05-functions/010-typed-functions.md

-## Recap
+## Introduction

-Functions work the same in Typescript as ECMAScript
+Functions work the same in TypeScript as ECMAScript

 ```typescript
 const z = 100;